cmradiology/enqueue-eventbridge-sqs/README.md

 ## Multi region examples

-Enqueue SNSQS provides a generic multi-region support.
-This enables users to specify which AWS Region to send a command to by setting region on SnsQsQueue.
+Enqueue EventBridgeSqs provides a generic multi-region support.
+This enables users to specify which AWS Region to send a command to by setting region on EventBridgeSqsQueue.
 If not specified the default region is used.

 ```php